runar-labs/runar-rust/README.md

 Runar is a lightweight, high-performance framework for building **end-to-end encrypted, modular, and developer-friendly** applications.
 Due to its architecture it also makes it easy to build peer-to-peer (P2P) applications.

-Runar’s design blends battle-tested cryptography with an ergonomic API surface and mobile-wallet key management, enabling small teams to ship production-grade back-ends without a dedicated DevOps or security department.
+Runar's design blends battle-tested cryptography with an ergonomic API surface and mobile-wallet key management, enabling small teams to ship production-grade back-ends without a dedicated DevOps or security department.

-We are currently working on the rust version, but the plans is to support also TypeScript, Python and Golang.
+We are currently working on the Rust version, but the plan is to support also TypeScript, Python and Golang.

 ---